samuelselleck/formula-collection/README.md

 - Run build.sh

 ## Fields in build_config.txt
-- overleaf_source <overleaf source document> - overleaf source document, in the form ht<span>tp</span>s://w<span>ww.</span>overleaf.com/project/<project id>
+- overleaf_source - overleaf source document, in the form ht<span>tp</span>s://w<span>ww.</span>overleaf.com/project/YOUR-PROJECT-ID
-- overleaf_session_cookie <cookie (overleaf_session2)> - overleaf session cookie, in chrome this is retrieved by pressing F12 after logging in to your overleaf account, navigating to Application -> Cookies and copying the value of "overleaf_session2"
+- overleaf_session_cookie - overleaf session cookie, in chrome this is retrieved by pressing F12 after logging in to your overleaf account, navigating to Application -> Cookies and copying the value of "overleaf_session2"
-- ssh_dest <ssh destination> - in the form username@destination.com
+- ssh_dest - in the form username<span>@</span>destination.com
 - download/compile/upload are boolean variables, to enable/disable parts of the build process during testing